nielserkamp-ritense/open-ftv/apps/pdp/README.md

     origins: "<origins>"        # CORS origins (default "*").
     headers: "<headers>"        # CORS headers (default "*").

+internal:   # options for the internal API endpoints (bundle push with Manager).
+  host: "<address>"             # Address the service should listen on (default 'main' address').
+  port: <port>                  # Port the service should listen on (default 9443).
+  tls:
+    ca: "<certificate-file>"    # CA certificate to use with the service; turns on https support and mTLS (no default).
+    cert: "<certificate-file>"  # TLS certificate to use with the service; turns on https support (no default).
+    key: "<key-file>"           # TLS private key to use with the service; turns on https support (no default).
+  timeout:
+    read: "<duration>"          # The read timeout for API requests (default "30s").
+    write: "<duration>"         # The read timeout for API requests (default "30s").
+    idle: "<duration>"          # The read timeout for API requests (default "300s").
+  maxBody: <size>               # Maximum allowed size of a request body (default 65536).
+  cors:
+    origins: "<origins>"        # CORS origins (default "*").
+    headers: "<headers>"        # CORS headers (default "*").

+health:   # options for the liveness & readiness API endpoints.
+  host: "<address>"             # Address the service should listen on (default 'main' address).
+  port: <port>                  # Port the service should listen on (default 8080).
+  timeout:
+    read: "<duration>"          # The read timeout for API requests (default "30s").
+    write: "<duration>"         # The read timeout for API requests (default "30s").
+    idle: "<duration>"          # The read timeout for API requests (default "300s").
+  maxBody: <size>               # Maximum allowed size of a request body (default 65536).
+  cors:
+    origins: "<origins>"        # CORS origins (default "*").
+    headers: "<headers>"        # CORS headers (default "*").

 log:   # options for the application-log.
   output: "<destination>"       # File or standard stream for writing the log (default "stdout").
   format: "<encoding>"          # Type of encoding for the log; supported are "text" and "json" (default "json").
   level: "<verbosity>"          # Verbosity level of the log; supported are "debug", "info", "warn" and "error" (default "info").
   source: true|false            # Flag to record the source location of the message in the log (default true).
+  decisions:   # options for the Authorization Decision Log (ADL).
+    type: "<type>"              # Type of ADL; supported are "postgresql", "opentelemetry", "stdout", "stderr", "slog".
+    service: "<service>"        # ADL service name.
+    timeout: "<duration>"       # ADL batch timeout (default 5s).
+    postgresql:
+      url: "<url>"              # URL of a Postgres backend to store the ADL (no default).
+      connection:
+        ttl: "<duration>"       # Timeout for closing inactive Postgres connections (default "5m").
+        max: <number>           # Maximum number of connections to the Postgres backend (default 100).
+    otel:
+      url: "<url>"              # URL of an OpenTelemetry collector for ADL.
+      insecure: true|false      # allow insecure OpenTelemetry connection.
+    file:
+      prettyPrint: true|false   # Flag to force "pretty printing" on stdout/stderr types.
+    slog:
+      message: "<msg>"          # ADL log message for slog type.

+migrate:    # options for migrating an ADL database.
+  source: "<source>"            # Source of the migration scripts.
+Use "*EMBED*" to use the default embedded migration scripts.
+  auto: true|false              # A `true` value turns on migration, and attempts to migrate up to the highest level.
+Mutually exclusive with the `steps` parameter.
+  steps: <number>               # Number of steps to migrate.
+A negative number means to migrate down, Mutually exclusive with the `auto` parameter.
+  exitAfter: true|false         # A `true` value shuts down the app after the migration.

 policies:   # policies used for authorizing user interface requests.
   language: "<language>"        # Default policy language for policies; supported are "OPA", "CEDAR", "CERBOS" & "OPENFGA" (default "CEDAR").